This post may contain affiliate links. See my disclosure for more information.

 I like to serve this with rolls, biscuits, or texas toast and green beans.
 And sweet tea, of course!

-Sing the song when you serve it … maybe even gross your kids out a little and dance with your husband!
+Sing the song when you serve it … maybe even gross your kids out a little and dance in the kitchen!

 Ingredients